 You can then call DVLA on 0906 139 3837 (calls cost 51p per minute) to check the driver’s details after they’ve given their permission.

 Hiring a vehicle could be a bit more complex as it is not as simple to show a licence that proves you have the right to drive a certain vehicle.
 Check with the hire company what they need to see when you hire a vehicle.
 If you’re asked for evidence of what vehicles you can drive or confirmation of any penalty points, you can request a unique code from GOV.UK which allows you to share your driving licence details or you can download a summary of your driving licence record (this is obviously something that could be abused with a bit of Photoshop knowledge if they only require a printout).
 The code lasts for up to 72 hours and will allow the hire companies to make any necessary checks.
 You can also request a code by calling 0300 790 6801.
 This also applies if you have a paper licence that was issued before 1998.

 Why is the counterpart being abolished?

-The decision to abolish the counterpart was as a result of the government’s Red Tape Challenge consultation on road transportation.
-It also aligns to DVLA’s Strategic Plan which includes commitment to simplifying their services.
+The decision to abolish the counterpart was a result of the government’s Red Tape Challenge consultation on road transportation.
+It also aligns with DVLA’s Strategic Plan which includes a commitment to simplifying their services.